iisratislam/electricity-demand-forecasting/README.md

 ## Author

-Built as part of the Advanced Research Topics module, Ulster University.
+Built as part of the Advanced Research Topics module, University of Hertfordshire.